Our favorite Sticky Toffee Pudding recipe makes cute individual servings of warm and gooey cake topped with warm toffee sauce.

 • Preheat the oven to 350 degrees F. Lightly grease a 12-cup muffin tin, ramekins, or an 8’’ baking dish.

-• Prep Dates: Add the dates to the bowl of a food processor or blender and pour boiling water on top.
-Set aside.
+• Chop Dates: Add the dates to the bowl of a food processor or blender then pour boiling water on top.
+Rest for 5 minutes, the pulse them in a food processor.
+Stir in baking soda.

-• Prepare Batter: Meanwhile, prepare the batter with butter, brown sugar, and eggs.
+• Prepare Batter: In a separate bowl add butter and brown sugar and mix well to combine.
+Stir in eggs.
 Add the molasses and mix.
 In a separate bowl, sift together flour, baking powder, and salt, then stir into the batter.
+Add chopped dates, folding them in to combine.

-• Bake and serve flat-side up, with warm toffee sauce on top.
-Garnish with chopped walnuts, if desired, and serve with custard, ice cream, or whipped cream.
+• Serve cakes flat-side up, with warm toffee sauce on top.
+Garnish with chopped walnuts, if desired, then serve with custard, ice cream, or whipped cream.

-• Combine 4 ingredients: In a saucepan, add heavy whipping cream, butter, brown sugar, and salt.
+• Combine heavy whipping cream, butter, brown sugar, and salt in a saucepan.

 • Gluten-Free: Use 1 cup of gluten-free flour plus 1 ¼ tsp xanthan gum to help thicken the batter.